thedamii/thedamii/README.md

-- 👋 Hi, I’m Balogun Oluwadamilare
+- 👋 Hi, I’m Balogun Oluwadamilare.
 - 👀 I’m interested in Responsove Web Apps, Machine Learning, Artificial Intelligence, Data Security and Blockchain.
 - 🌱 I’m currently learning ReactJs and it's related tools.
 - 💞️ I’m looking to collaborate on React Projects, Dynanmic Websites.
-- 📫 How to reach me - You can email me at thedamiilare@gmail.com
+- 📫 How to reach me - You can email me at thedamiilare@gmail.com or you can reach me through https://wa.link/dwmh7x
 - 😄 Pronouns: HE/HIM
 - ⚡ Fun fact: ...